Of 2.6 billion email accounts, a cool billion of them are with Google’s powerhouse Gmail product.

 Contrast that with today’s digital communication powerhouses, like Facebook and Twitter.
 (Full disclosure: At a journalism conference a few years back, this reporter participated in a spontaneous round of applause for email, as an alternative to the finicky and publicly traded social media giants.)

 True, the tech giants are facing the pressure.
 This week Facebook founder Mark Zuckerberg made waves by articulating a vision of regulation that he can support, getting ahead of calls for heavier government intervention.
 A dominant theme of that push is a fight around the details of data portability.
 He and other tech leaders are now nearly as associated with the regulation of Washington D.C. as they are with the disruption of Silicon Valley.
+The European Union is debating regulation that would allow users to leave services like Uber and Amazon with their data, arming challengers with troves of insights.

 Strategically, the social giants have resisted maintaining a standard format (across, say, your Facebook posts and tweets) because they’d rather you stay in their universe.
 That’s why years after Google killed its cultish Google Reader product, there are still proponents who rally to the defense of RSS, which happens to be celebrating 20 years this month.